Menu

 Selected Publications

-Shimogori, Y. (2023).
+Shimogori, Y. (2024).
 Am I deficient or balanced?
 Cross-Cultural Concinnity Theory (AKA Neoterism): Exploring a new perspective on bicultural identity development.
-Multilingual Educator (accepted)
+Multilingual Educator, 43-45.

 Paik, S., Ganley, D., Luschei, T., Kula, S., Witenstein, M., Shimogori, Y., & Truong, K. (2015).
 Intercultural exchange among global educators: The case of the teaching excellence and achievement study abroad program.
 International Journal of Intercultural Relations, 49,100-113.